datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 Ordering works with string or text fields as well.
-So here, we see product sorted from A-Z on the left, and, because we specify DESC in the right hand query, we see the product column ordered from Z-A.
+So here, we see product sorted from A-Z on the left,and from Z-A  on the right,due to the DESC keyword.
-As before, we can order multiple string columns, in any combination of ascending and descending order.
+By default, SQL Server is case insensitive - so capitals and lower case letters are treated the same.
+BUT - this can be changed.

 ---
-## WHERE clause operators
+## The WHERE clause

 ```yaml
 type: "FullSlide"